neuronsimulator/nrn/docs/hoc/programming/gui/layout.rst

         they can still be manipulated from the interpreter through use of their instance name, ie the class name followed by some integer in brackets.
-As an  alternative one may also use the :func:`dismiss_action` to properly set the state of an object when a box it manages is dismissed from the screen.
+As an  alternative one may also use the :hoc:func:`dismiss_action` to properly set the state of an object when a box it manages is dismissed from the screen.